Skip to main content

 Youth in Development

 The goal of this project is to prepare Guatemalan youth to become healthy, productive, civically engaged adults.
-Volunteers do this by strengthening the knowledge and skills of youth to improve their health, well-being and life skills and capacity for community engagement; and increasing the skills of key community actors to implement positive youth development strategies in their communities.
+Volunteers do this by strengthening the knowledge and skills of youth to improve their well-being, life skills and capacity for community engagement; and increasing the skills of key community actors to implement positive youth development strategies in their communities.
 In partnership with the Ministry of Education, Volunteers work in public middle schools with youth from 13 to 18 years old.
 Volunteers also coordinate activities with municipal youth offices, local NGOs, and health professionals.
-Volunteers must adapt to changing situations and clearly communicate with managers, peer groups, community members, and stakeholders.
+Volunteers get to work on very structured environments teaching life skills, or more flexible and participatory processes like designing a service-learning project with youth.
+These provides opportunities for volunteers to really get a sense of what their community and the youth locally want to work on and adapt their action plan to meet the community where they are at.

 Agriculture